York-Solutions-LLC/jcramsey-static-pages-deploy/README.md

 This is a simple four-function calculator, to practice GitHub actions and pages deployment.

+You can find it [live on GitHub Pages](https://york-solutions-llc.github.io/jcramsey-static-pages-deploy/).

 ## Local Run

 To start a local development server, run: